mpere056/Game-Mod/README.md

 - IN_GAME_MAIN_CAMERA.cs
     - Another main class that runs code from other classes, but is much smaller than FengGameManagerMKII

+- InRoomChat.cs
+    - Contains chat commands
+    - Contains most of the RPC (Multiplayer) Functions in the mod that aren't in FengGameManagerMKII

 - LoginSystem.cs
     - Communicates with a database by using webclient that contains usernames and password, and a list of friends for each user
     - Includes a basic user friends GUI to login, send friend requests, and see which friends are online